Seal of Dane County County of Dane

 Before starting your registration, please be prepared to provide all necessary information about your child’s health history, family contact information, and emergency contact information.

-Starting February 2nd at 5:00 p.m., register through our online reservation system.
+Registration opens February 1st at 5:00 p.m. in our online reservation system

 How to Register